mvargas33/Eolian-Auriga-backend/README.md

 # Notes

 The project is under development.
 Basic data dynamics are already implemented.
 Front-end must be completed.
 Compatibility with Eolian Fenix (older solar car) is in progress.

+#  Testing Support

+From 18/02/2021 this project has testing support (still in development).

+For this to work several setup things were done:

+1. Setting un maven support (a pom.xml file) to build and test the project.
+2. Added surefire plugin to the pom, to execute tests.
+3. Added junit5 (jupiter) dependency, to write tests.

+# CI

+CI is in development (the project migration to complete CI is a WIP), but at the future it will be done by executing `mvn --batch-mode --update-snapshots verify`.

+--batch-mode = not interactive (don't ask for prompt values, use default instead)

+--update-snapshots = check dependencies (if outdated, redownload them)

+verify = builds and tests the project